 Be sure to reserve your spot for this special costumed event.
 Its our fourth annual Tea at the Tavern.
-This year our hostess for a special Edwardian era tea will be Rose Fitzgerald Kennedy - reenacted by Janine Gauntt.
-Rose will be joined by her niece, Geraldine Hannon.
+This year our hostess for a special 1920's era tea will be Rose Fitzgerald Kennedy - reenacted by Janine Gauntt.
+Rose will be joined by her relation, Geraldine Hannon.

 Special guest vocalist: Leslee